Great Britain men's national basketball team: 1960–1992 Olympic Qualifying

 After hosting the 1948 Olympic Games, Great Britain were not represented at the Olympic tournament in 1952 or 1956, due to FIBA and the IOC not having a qualifying event.
 Although spanning from 1960 to 1992, Great Britain failed to qualify for the competition.

 British Basketball formed 2006

 After London won the right to host the 2012 Summer Olympics, the organisers wanted competitive teams in every sport, including basketball.
-A Great Britain side was formed for the first time since 1992 on 1 December 2006.
-The new team secured the help of the NBA's Chicago Bulls' star Luol Deng, as he led the national team to promotion from EuroBasket Division B to Division A. FIBA stated that Great Britain had to improve their competitiveness prior to being granted the spot in the Olympic tournament that would normally be reserved for the host nation.
+A Great Britain side was formed for the first time since 1992, on 1 December 2006.
+The national team secured the help of the NBA's Chicago Bulls' star Luol Deng, as he led Great Britain to promotion from EuroBasket Division B to Division A. FIBA stated that Great Britain had to improve their competitiveness prior to being granted the spot in the Olympic tournament that would normally be reserved for the host nation.